A Step-by-Step Guide to Converting a C Corporation to an LLC

 Step 4: Dissolve the corporation

 There are exceptions, however.
 You can modify the process as required according to the current state of your corporation.
-Suppose that your corporation has no assets, forming the LLC and dissolving the C corp can happen simultaneously.
+Suppose that your corporation has no assets, forming the LLC and dissolving the C Corp can happen simultaneously.

 This may be the only option for states that don’t allow conversion.
 Also, if your corporation has significant operating losses or heavily depreciated assets, your state authority may not allow you to merge or directly convert to an LLC.